Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/secret_manager-kv2-api/guide.en-gb.md

 | :---------: | :------------------------------------: | :-----------------------------------------: |
 |     DELETE     | /api/{okmsId}/v1/secret/metadata/{path} | Deletes the secret and all his versions |

+> [!warning]
-A deleted version is no longer present in the Secret Manager and cannot be reactivated.
+> A deleted version is no longer present in the Secret Manager and cannot be reactivated.

 ## Go further